ChalkDoc/Heyloo/README.md

 # Heyloo

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.
-It was created by Kory Skarbek and Melvin Gruschow for Steve Walker as part of our internship from Epicodus.
+It was created by Kory Skarbek, Melvin Gruschow, Steve Zaske, Witty Chang, and Laura Hamilton for Steve Walker as part of our internship from Epicodus.
 This application was designed to run parallel and integrate with the ChalkDoc website, taking in math assignment plans and turning it into a game similar to that of the quiz game Kahoot.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+When running for the first time, you may need to run `npm install`

 ## Code scaffolding